ManageIQ/manageiq.org/source/documentation/faq.html.md

-* **Optimize workload allocation** - determine "best fit" or "best use" for workloads, assigning them to traditional virtual infrastructure or to cloud based infrastructures as system requirements and business needs dictate.
+* **Optimize workload allocation** - determine "best fit" or "best use" for workloads, assigning them to traditional virtual infrastructure or to cloud-based infrastructures as system requirements and business needs dictate.
 As your legacy applications are adapted to run stateless in the cloud, you will need to move them gradually to your private cloud, or mix elastic infrastructure and traditional